barumau/panlingue/eng/110_jumle.md

 – I want to write a letter.

 This structure is called the verb series or the serial verb construction.
-It is very common in Pandunia.
+It is very common in Panlingue.
 There can be two, three or even more verbs in a series.
 All verbs are about the same subject.